Auth & Cross-Tenant Access Control

 FAQ

-How do you revoke access across multiple tenants simultaneously?
+How do you revoke access across many tenants at once?